slimandslam/schwab-client-js/docs/SchwabConfig.md

 ## Using schwab-authorize.js

 `schwab-authorize.js` is a fully automated script.
-When you run it, it creates the special URL above and opens it in your default web browser.
+When you run it, it creates the special URL from the section above and opens it in your default web browser.
 You then manually login at Schwab.com and go through the flow.
 When you get to the end, your web browser will show a warning because the script created an unsigned SSL certificate in order to read the contents of the returned URL in order to get the `AUTHORIZATION_CODE`. `schwab-authorize.js` then makes the special API call to get the new `SCWHAB_REFRESH_TOKEN` and then adds it to your `.env` file

-On MacOS and Linux, you should be able to run it from the command line when you're at the root of your project by typing `schwab-authorize` On Windows, you probably have to spell everything out: `C:\> node node_modules/schwab-client-js/bin/schwab-authorize.js`
+On MacOS and Linux, you should be able to run it from the command line when you're at the root of your project by typing `schwab-authorize` On Windows, you probably have to run the command manually like this: `C:\> node node_modules/schwab-client-js/bin/schwab-authorize.js`

 ### Figures 4, 5, 6, and 7 below show you the last few steps of running `schwab-authorize.js` if your default browser is Chrome on MacOS.
 The reason for adding a port number (in this case: 5556) to the localhost URL is so that `schwab-authorize.js` can read the URL returned by Schwab.
 Port numbers 0-1024 require superuser privileges to read (using no port number defaults to port 443 or 80).